hpxro7/burrow/README.md

 Burrow
 ======

-> Because Gophers don't crawl.
+> Because gophers don't crawl.
 They burrow.

 An experiment in writing a document crawler in Go.